tanchihpin0517/tanchihpin0517.github.io/content/authors/admin/_index.md

 ## About Me

-I am a Ph.D. student, advised by <a href='https://affige.github.io/'>Yi-Hsuan Yang</a>, in the Graduate Institute of Communication Engineering at <a href='https://www.ntu.edu.tw/'>National Taiwan University</a>, and also a research scientist at <a href='https://www.kkcompany.com/en-us'>KKCompany</a>.
+I am a Ph.D. student, advised by <a href='https://affige.github.io/'>Yi-Hsuan Yang</a>, in the Graduate Institute of Communication Engineering at <a href='https://www.ntu.edu.tw/'>National Taiwan University</a>, and also a research assistant at <a href='https://www.iis.sinica.edu.tw/en/index.html'>Institute of Information Science
+Academia Sinica</a>.
 My research interests are Music Information Retrieval/Research (MIR) related topics, including music generation, music analysis, and deep learning applications on music.